avoladj/Incognito-k-anonymity/README.md

         }
         ...
     }
-Where "type" can either be "int" or "text", according to the QI's type.
+Where "type" can either be "real" or "text", according to the QI's type.

+## TODO
+- Make the script "table-agnostic" (i.e. remove AdultData & co. from the code)
+- Make sure that all entries in the table are treated as strings (thus removing the need to specify the type)